 It's easy to avoid meat, eggs and dairy on a vegan diet, but some non-vegan ingredients are less obvious and can catch you by surprise.
-Hidden in food labels with consuming names, it's not always easy to tell whether ingredients are vegan or not.
+Hidden in food labels with confusing names, it's not always easy to tell whether ingredients are vegan or not.
 This handy guide will show you all the ingredients to watch out for on a vegan diet.

 We all know the obvious foods to avoid on a vegan diet, such as dairy and meat products.
 However, there are many other products that can often, surprisingly, contain non-vegan ingredients too.